-The German Business Panel: Insights on Corporate Taxation and Accounting during the COVID-19 Pandemic
+The German Business Panel: Evidence on Accounting and Business Taxation

-Keywords: COVID-19, Crisis, Firm survey data, German Business Panel, Survey design
+Keywords: COVID-19, Crisis, Firm survey data, German Business Panel, Survey design, VAT

 JEL Classification: C81, D22, D25, D80, D84, H00, H12, H32, H20, H24, H25, M40, R38

 Suggested Citation: Suggested Citation